rocketinventor/youtube-article-view/README.md

 This app makes it simple to read the closed captioning of any YouTube video that supports it and do so in an attractive, nicely formatted article view.

 Features:
+- Read Youtube videos in your own, or any avaliable language for that video ("#/video/lang=[lang]/[video id]")
 - Quick & proper parsing of video transcript
 - Respect for common special characters and formatting denotations
 - Intelligent adding of newlines
 - Bookmarklet to view/read 'article' directly from YouTube
-- Manually read a video by pasting it's video id after "/#" in url and pressing enter
+- Manually read a video by pasting it's video id after "#/video/" in url and pressing enter
 - Find "articles" (videos) and "authors" (channels) by searching for them by title, id, or url
 - A 'homepage' with recommended/featured YouTube reading
 - Show video description if no CC